Learn about sample rate, bit depth, dithering, and the various other parameters you might come across when exporting your song from the DAW.

-Explore the Shepard tone, a popular and clever auditory illusion that tricks your brain into thinking a sound is always rising or falling in pitch.
+Learn about the Shepard tone, a popular auditory illusion that tricks your brain into thinking a sound is always rising or falling in pitch.

 We explore the history, anatomy, sound, and lasting influence of the cello, a versatile instrument that’s heard across everything from classical music to pop and jazz.

 Learn how dithering can help enhance the sound of your digital audio, despite the fact that it adds noise to the waveform.

 Hang, pantam, UFO drum—these names all belong to the handpan, a relatively new family of percussive instruments that share a unique, hypnotic sound.

 Let’s explore what impedance is, and why it can be important for both making and listening to music.